Hell in a Cell (2019): Reception

-Erik Beaston of Bleacher Report gave praise to the Raw Women's Championship Hell in a Cell match, giving it a grade of A+, stating that "the need to have a Hell in a Cell match every year watered down the gimmick over time, but after what felt like an eternity, Lynch and Banks returned the intensity, aggression, violence and sense of urgency to the bout."
-He called the match "outstanding," and that it "not only reminded fans of how excellent Banks is but also confirmed that Lynch is, without a doubt, the new face of WWE in 2019."
-He also praised the tornado tag team match, giving it a grade of A, stating that the match was "utter chaos in the best way as Harper and Rowan destroyed and demolished Bryan and Reigns," who "did just enough to divide and conquer, eventually putting the lone Harper away to secure the win."
-He also said that it was a "fine tag team match that should put the rivalry in bed for the WWE draft."
-However, Beaston panned the Universal Championship Hell in a Cell match, giving it a grade of F, stating that the match was "an overbooked atrocity that Vince McMahon and WWE should be ashamed to present to its fans after the week that was in wrestling."
-He mentioned that WWE "overthought the scenario and sought to drag things out for another pay-per-view rather than pay it off."
-Beaston also stated that "the company failed its fans and Wyatt to the point that whatever aura The Fiend had built for itself has now been demolished."
+Erik Beaston of Bleacher Report gave praise to the Raw Women's Championship Hell in a Cell match, giving it a grade of A+, stating that "the need to have a Hell in a Cell match every year watered down the gimmick over time, but after what felt like an eternity, Lynch and Banks returned the intensity, aggression, violence and sense of urgency to the bout".
+He called the match "outstanding", and that it "not only reminded fans of how excellent Banks is but also confirmed that Lynch is, without a doubt, the new face of WWE in 2019".
+He also praised the tornado tag team match, giving it a grade of A, stating that the match was "utter chaos in the best way as Harper and Rowan destroyed and demolished Bryan and Reigns", who "did just enough to divide and conquer, eventually putting the lone Harper away to secure the win".
+He also said that it was a "fine tag team match that should put the rivalry in bed for the WWE draft".
+However, Beaston panned the Universal Championship Hell in a Cell match, giving it a grade of F, stating that the match was "an overbooked atrocity that Vince McMahon and WWE should be ashamed to present to its fans after the week that was in wrestling".
+He mentioned that The Fiend "completely captivated the audience and left them wanting more", but "instead of paying it off with the short, sweet and dominant victory that would serve as its coronation", WWE "overthought the scenario and sought to drag things out for another pay-per-view rather than pay it off".
+Beaston also stated that "the company failed its fans and Wyatt to the point that whatever aura The Fiend had built for itself has now been extinguished".
+Beaston concluded that "the outcome was horrendously damaging".